kaihoffman/learn-guide-hasura/README.md

 ## Hasura Usage

-Now only that remains will be to visit our cluster URL (in the format `64515915-f40a-460f-bea6-bcfa16af1752.k8s.civo.com` and displayed on the cluster administration page).
+Now only that remains will be to visit our cluster URL (in the format `64515915-f40a-460f-bea6-bcfa16af1752.k8s.civo.com` and displayed on the cluster administration page) at port 8080, as defined above.
 In this section, we will do some tests to see that everything is working as expected.

 And if all went well then we will see this: